ABOUT

 Hailing from Denver, she previously worked as a curator for the Denver International Airport Art Program and the Emmanuel Gallery at the University of Colorado at Denver.
 Prior to that, she worked as a public art administrator for Creative Colorado (Colorado’s State Arts Agency) and the City of Denver.
 Through her business as an independent arts and project management consultant, Jacquelyn’s experience as an arts administrator brought together artists, the community, businesses, and local government.
 Organizing events, exhibitions, and public art projects are her specialty.

 After relocating to Los Alamos in 2018 with her husband and three children, Connolly joined several boards and organizations to learn more about the community and get involved locally.
-Currently, she is a member of the Art in Public Places Board for Los Alamos, 505 Swing, and part of the 2023 Los Alamos Leadership Class.
+A graduate of the 2023 Los Alamos Leadership Class Currently, she is Vice President of the New Mexico Coalition MainStreet Communities Board and Vice President of the 505 Swing Board.

 Vai Reddy-Kruse